 Trail mix might sound like the ultimate health food, but most brands available at your local market are so chock-full of added sugars, they’re more on par with eating a candy bar.

 So what’s the secret to enjoying trail mix as a portable, healthy, snack while you’re on the go?
 Make it yourself!

 By creating your own custom trail mix creations at home, you have complete control over the ingredients.
-You can make a trail mix that adheres to your own personal healthy eating style, and make a to-go snack that is tasty and healthy.
-Paleo, primal, vega, or raw – there is a perfect trail mix just for you!
+Paleo, primal, vegan, or raw – there is a perfect trail mix recipe just for you.

 Looking for inspiration?
-Here are 10 healthy trail mix recipes to get you started!
+Here are 10 healthy homemade trail mix recipes to get you started.

 Paleo Trail Mix Recipes

 Yes, you cavemen and cavewomen can definitely eat trail mix.
 These Paleo-friendly trail mix recipes contain plenty of raw nuts, seeds, and dried fruits to give you the energy you need to live the primal life.